bleonheart/Leonheart-Catalog/utility/termsofservice.md

 ### 3. Payment and Refunds

 All purchases of the Product are non-refundable.
-User agrees to pay the specified amount for the Product, and no refunds will be provided, except as required by law.
+User agrees to pay the specified amount for the Product, and no refunds will be provided.

 ### 4. Support